FC Shakhtar Donetsk: UEFA Cup triumph and domination in Ukraine

 In 2009, they became only the second Ukrainian team to win a European competition (and the first since independence), and the first to win the UEFA Cup after defeating Werder Bremen in the final, with goals from Brazilians Luiz Adriano and Jádson.
 The victory earned the player Mariusz Lewandowski the 2009 Polish Footballer of the Year award.
 This also made them the last UEFA Cup winners before the tournament was rebranded as the UEFA Europa League.

 Before the start of the 2009–10 season, Shakhtar won the friendly Uhrencup tournament.
 Shakhtar won the Premier League title in the 2009–10 season, goalkeeper Andriy Pyatov was named Ukraine Premier League MVP by Komanda, and Manager Mircea Lucescu was named Romania Coach of the Year for the second time.
 The 2010–11 season was a very successful one for Shakhtar.
 They reached the quarter-finals of the Champions League, their then-best-ever performance in the competition.

 Captain Darijo Srna was chosen to be part of the Champions League Team of the Season as voted by fans.
 They also won a domestic treble with victory in the Premier League, Ukrainian Cup and the Super Cup.
 The successful season did not go unnoticed by the experts, and in 2011, the IFFHS gave Shakhtar a special award for making the biggest progress of the decade among football clubs.

 They went on to win the Premier League and Ukrainian Cup in the 2011–12 season.
 Shakhtar player Yevhen Seleznyov topped the goal scoring charts in the league, with 14 goals, midfielder Henrikh Mkhitaryan was named Armenian Footballer of the Year, and manager Mircea Lucescu was named 2012 Romania Coach of the Year, receiving the award for the third time.
-The main players at that time were captain Darijo Srna, defender Yaroslav Rakitskiy, Armenian midfielder Henrikh Mkhitaryan (who was named Armenian Footballer of the Year twice while playing for Shakhtar) and Brazilian midfielders Fernandinho and Willian.
+The main players at that time were captain Darijo Srna, defender Yaroslav Rakitskyi, Armenian midfielder Henrikh Mkhitaryan (who was named Armenian Footballer of the Year twice while playing for Shakhtar) and Brazilian midfielders Fernandinho and Willian.

 In the 2012–13 season Shakhtar won the Premier League, Cup and Super Cup.
 Henrikh Mkhitaryan became the top scorer of the league, setting a Ukrainian championship record of 25 goals.
 He was also named the Ukraine Premier League MVP by Komanda, Armenian Footballer of the Year and the CIS Footballer of the Year for 2012.